shogidude/clojure-kit-with-redis-mysql-react/README.md

 ![alt Health Status component in React page](https://raw.githubusercontent.com/shogidude/clojure-kit-with-redis-mysql-react/main/readme_healthstatus.png)

+<em>The image above is a React component in with this deployment that uses 'fetch' to grab the Clojure Kit server's current health status.</em>

 ## Reason and History of this Project

 You will notice references to 'shogidude.pforacle2024' sprinkled around the code.
 That is because I derived this code from that project.
 Also, the React client code is in 'gmclient', short for Game Master Client.
 There are probably other references I'm not aware of.
 Replace those references with your own project names, but don't forget to modify paths and namespaces when needed.